dbousfie/1026bot/syllabus.md

 Q: I have a specific EBO and essay question
 Q: there is a seperate bot for EBO and Essay it is here https://westernu.brightspace.com/d2l/le/lessons/130641/topics/3411596

+Q: what is the format of the final exam?
+A: 120 multiple choice questions in 2 hours, using gradescope with a printed in person exam during the scheduled exam period

 For specific course content that covers the lectures from weeks 1-4 students should go to https://students3.politicaleconomy.ca/
 For specific course content that covers the lectures from weeks 5-12 students should go to https://students2.politicaleconomy.ca/